-Single Origin Espresso
+What Is Single Origin Espresso?

 Since espresso is a grind consistency and brewing method, you can grind any single origin coffee into fine espresso powder and use it in an espresso machine.
 However, this is not something most coffee shops choose to do.
 Single origin coffees are usually light roasted to allow their unique, locational flavor notes to shine.
 Their flavor profiles shift from year to year and don’t combine predictably with milk.
-A barista must be especially skilled to work with single origin espresso, and the extra care and attention required will slow down the beverage making process.
+A barista must be especially skilled to work with single origin espresso, and the extra care and attention required will slow down the beverage-making process.

 Best Single Origin Coffee

 Since the appeal of single origin coffee is its traceability, the best single origin coffees are estate or microlot coffees grown by a single producer and/or farm.
 This ensures that the flavor notes of their region are recognizable, and their origins are known.
 There is no official measurement for the best single origin coffee flavor profile outside of individual preference.

 Coffee roasting businesses make coffee blends by combining different beans to create their desired coffee flavor and strength.
 The beans used in blend coffee usually come from different farmers, regions, and even continents.
 Coffee shops typically use blend coffee for making espresso drinks because they combine predictably with milk in classic coffee shop beverages.

 Discover the three most popular types of coffee blends.